Mikeonii/Sude/README.md

-# sudecor Daily Time Record System
+# SUDECOR Daily Time Record System

 Technologies used are:
  1. Vue.JS